marijadjokic/ner_pre_modern_serbian/README.md

-# Serbian Diplomatic Minuscule Cyrillic NER Evaluation
+# Pre-modern Serbian NER Evaluation

-This project provides an evaluation script for Named Entity Recognition (NER) models trained on Serbian diplomatic minuscule Cyrillic documents.
+This project provides an evaluation script for Named Entity Recognition (NER) models trained on pre-modern Serbian documents.
 It is designed to work with spaCy models and annotated DOCX/JSON files.

 ## Project Structure